2023 MED QSR WEB SITE INDEX

 23 Revenue is estimated as the value at first sale of fish from vessel-based marine capture, prior to any processing or value-addition activities.

-92. The wider economic impact of fisheries along the value chain in the region, including direct and indirect and induced effects, is estimated to be 2.6 times the value at first sale (FAO, 2018).
-In the Mediterranean, revenue from small-scale fisheries makes 29% of the total; however, in some countries (e.g., Cyprus, France, Greece, Lebanon, Morocco, Slovenia), small-scale fisheries account for as much as 50% of the total revenue (FAO, 2020).
+91. The wider economic impact of fisheries along the value chain in the region, including direct and indirect and induced effects, is estimated to be 2.6 times the value at first sale (FAO 2018).
+In the Mediterranean, revenue from small-scale fisheries makes 29% of the total; however, in some countries (e.g., Cyprus, France, Greece, Lebanon, Morocco, Slovenia), small-scale fisheries account for as much as 50% of the total revenue (FAO 2020).

-94. The Mediterranean fisheries were severely affected by the COVID-19 pandemic (GFCM, 2020; FAO, 2020).
-A reduction in operating vessels of up to 80% was observed in some countries, with a decrease in production of some 75% during the first months following the This may have led (at least temporarily) to reduced pressure on resources and the environment.
-Total marine captures in the Mediterranean and Black Sea decreased by 14.4% in 2020 compared to 2019, i.e., by 9.2% compared to the average annual production during the 2010s (FAO, 2022) but longer-term COVID-19 impacts on fisheries are yet to be analysed.
+93. The Mediterranean fisheries were severely affected by the COVID-19 pandemic (GFCM 2020; FAO 2020).
+A reduction in operating vessels of up to 80% was observed in some countries, with a decrease in production of some 75% during the first months following the outbreak.
+This may have led (at least temporarily) to reduced pressure on resources and the environment.
+Total marine captures in the Mediterranean and Black Sea decreased by 14.4% in 2020 compared to 2019, i.e., by 9.2% compared to the average annual production during the 2010s (FAO 2022) but longer-term COVID-19 impacts on fisheries are yet to be analysed.

-95. Overall, fisheries in the Mediterranean remain highly threatened by overfishing, pollution, habitat degradation, invasive species and climate change (UNEP/MAP and Plan Bleu, 2020).
-Among FAO’s 16 Major Fishing Areas in 2019, the Mediterranean and Black Sea had the second highest rate of stocks fished at unsustainable levels (63.4%), behind the Southeast Pacific with 66.7% (FAO, 2022).
+94. Overall, fisheries in the Mediterranean remain highly threatened by overfishing, pollution, habitat degradation, invasive species and climate change (UNEP/MAP and Plan Bleu 2020).
+Among FAO’s 16 Major Fishing Areas in 2019, the Mediterranean and Black Sea had the second highest rate of stocks fished at unsustainable levels (63.4%), behind the Southeast Pacific with 66.7% (FAO 2022).

-98. In addition to its negative environmental impact, bycatch from fishing activities – including discards and incidental catch of vulnerable species – has significant implications for the sector, including from economic, regulatory and public perception Sea turtles (around 89%) and elasmobranchs (around 8%) continue to represent the highest share of reported incidental catch of vulnerable species; seabirds and marine mammals together account for the remaining 3% (FAO, 2020).
-Discards represent a window for improvement in the fishing sector as 18% of total catches are discarded (UNEP/MAP and Plan Bleu, 2020, based on the FAO’s The State of Mediterranean and Black Sea Fisheries 2018).
+97. In addition to its negative environmental impact, bycatch from fishing activities – including discards and incidental catch of vulnerable species – has significant implications for the sector, including from economic, regulatory and public perception perspectives.
+Sea turtles (around 89%) and elasmobranchs (around 8%) continue to represent the highest share of reported incidental catch of vulnerable species; seabirds and marine mammals together account for the remaining 3% (FAO 2020).
+Discards represent a window for improvement in the fishing sector as 18% of total catches are discarded (UNEP/MAP and Plan Bleu 2020, based on the FAO’s The State of Mediterranean and Black Sea Fisheries 2018).

-99. While playing a particularly important cultural and employment role, small-scale fisheries are generally considered to have less ecological impact than industrial fisheries but can still have significant impacts that need to be addressed (Bolognini et al., 2019).
+98. While playing a particularly important cultural and employment role, small-scale fisheries are generally considered to have less ecological impact than industrial fisheries but can still have significant impacts that need to be addressed (Bolognini et al. 2019).

 Aquaculture24